-This path section would be adjacent to the road, typically within the right-of-way (ROW) if room allows, and would match the grade of the road.
-The path would be offset a distance from the road to allow room for stormwater conveyance, utilities, and safety.
+This path section runs adjacent to the road and would match the grade of the road.
+The path would be offset, separated, and buffered a distance from the road to allow room for stormwater conveyance, utilities, and safety.
 Walls or slopes adjacent to the path and opposite from the road would be utilized to minimize additional grading and impacts to private property.
 This path section would be located only along roads, except where it crosses a wetland or stream, in which case a boardwalk (Section D) or other structure would be utilized.